Temirlan504/Casio_project/README.md

-# Digital Watch with and Arduino and I2C OLED Display
+# Digital Watch with an Arduino and I2C OLED Display

 This project demonstrates how to create a digital watch using Arduino and an I2C OLED display with a resolution of 64x32 pixels.
 The project utilizes the `Wire.h` library for communication between Arduino and the display.